clichés et sexualité

 Léa ☁️

-Juggler of words for 10 years on various topics, I recently turned towards sexology following training with Mathilde Magnien.
-Passionate about relational mechanisms, here, we will chat in a relaxed, inclusive, and (a little) funny way as well.
+A wordsmith for 10 years across a wide range of subjects, I recently moved into sexology following training with Mathilde Magnien.
+Passionate about relational dynamics, here we'll chat in an uninhibited, inclusive and (a little) humorous way too.

 Leave a comment